Lake Wood - 2015 Survey Report

-This is the authors' summary from a 30-page report.
+This is the authors' summary from a 12-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Important sport fish include channel and flathead catfish, largemouth bass, and crappie.
-White bass are present in this reservoir but in low abundance.
-Blue catfish have been stocked in this reservoir but are not the dominant catfish species.
-The 2008 management plan focused on working with GBRA on the control of water hyacinth, monitoring water lettuce and East Indian hygrophila, and conducting spring electrofishing surveys to assess perceived spawning and recruitment issues of largemouth bass.
-Guadalupe Blanco River Authority (GBRA) controlled nuisance aquatic vegetation (primarily water hyacinth) through contracted herbicide spraying operations and winter time lake drawdowns.
+Important sport fish include Channel and Flathead Catfish, Largemouth Bass, and crappies.
+Blue Catfish have been stocked in this reservoir but are not the dominant catfish species.
+The 2012 management plan focused on working with GBRA on the control of water hyacinth, monitoring water lettuce and East Indian hygrophila, and publicizing recreational fishing opportunity.
+Guadalupe Blanco River Authority controlled water hyacinth through contracted herbicide operations and winter lake drawdowns.
 Combined, these efforts were effective at controlling water hyacinth.
-TPWD monitored water lettuce and East Indian hygrophila, but neither plant became problematic in 2011.
-Spring electrofishing surveys were conducted and the data showed both spawning success and recruitment were no longer a problem.
+Triploid Grass Carp were stocked in 2014 and were an effective control for hydrilla.
+TPWD monitored water lettuce and East Indian hygrophila, but neither plant was problematic.
+Reservoir fisheries were publicized through local media outlets.

-- Continue to manage sport fisheries under existing regulations.
+- Continue to manage sport fish populations with existing regulations.

-- Continue cooperative efforts with GBRA to monitor and control nuisance aquatic vegetation and publicize fisheries.
+- Maintain cooperative relationship with GBRA to monitor and control nuisance aquatic vegetation.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program